 101 things you want

 101 things you need

-You won’t get to the end of each list but magic begins here and things start to unfold.
-You realize you don’t need as much as you think which puts you in a great frame of mind.
+You won’t get to the end of each list, but magic begins here and things unfold.
+You realize you don’t need as much as you think, which puts you in an impressive frame of mind.

-Write on the journal: "I commit to this journal 10 min everyday for 60 days until XXXX date."
+Write in the journal: “I commit to this journal 10 min every day for 60 days until XX/XX date.”